Inflation anxiety jolts stocks, Asia tumbles to two-month lows

 The dollar was up 0.2% against the Japanese yen at 108.84 as it meandered in a narrow 107-110 band.

-The dollar index, which measures the greenback against six major currencies, was a shade higher at 90.398, after touching a two-month low of 89.979.
-[USD/]
+The dollar index , which measures the greenback against six major currencies, was a shade higher at 90.398, after touching a two-month low of 89.979.

 The currencies of major natural resource suppliers such as Canada have been buoyant amid rising commodity prices.